pyscf/pyscf.github.io/source/user/agf2.rst

 The AGF2 module supports both MPI an OpenMP parallelisation in an aim to provide a scalable method applicable to interesting problems in quantum chemistry.
+Furthermore, the dominant scaling step is embarrassingly parallel.
-Distribution of computational load is handled by the optional dependency ``mpi4py``, and will run without MPI if an installation cannot be found.
+Distribution of computational load is handled by the optional dependency ``mpi4py``, and will run without MPI using OpenMP threads if an installation cannot be found.

 References
 ==========